atias007/Planar/README.md

 ![CLI welcome](https://github.com/atias007/Planar/blob/c7a1363de89e3d43eac18376230902534ded20d6/res/planar_cli_screenshot.jpg?raw=true)

-5. Run `trace ls` connad in Planar CLI to see list of logs
+5. Run `trace ls` command in Planar CLI to see list of logs
 6. Open http://localhost:2306 to get the api documentation.
 7. Open http://localhost:2306/swagger to get swagger page

 ### What next?

-Follow the [Write Your First Planar Job](https://github.com/atias007/Planar/wiki/2.-Write-your-first-Planar-Job) WiKi documatation to create, test, deploy & invoke your first planar job. atias007/Planar/wiki/2.-Write-your-first-Planar-Job
+Follow the [Write Your First Planar Job](https://github.com/atias007/Planar/wiki/2.-Write-your-first-Planar-Job) WiKi documatation to create, test, deploy & invoke your first planar job. atias007/Planar/wiki/02.-Write-your-first-Planar-Job

 ---
 [^1]: This may need to be run with sudo if docker and docker-compose aren't accessible by the user.